calliope-project/calliope/doc/user/analysing.rst

 .. raw:: html
    :file: images/plot_flows.html

-By calling ``model.plot.flows()`` you will see a plot similar to `transmission`.
+By calling :python:`model.plot.flows()` you will see a plot similar to `transmission`.
 However, you can see carrier production at each node and along links, at every timestep (controlled by moving a slider).
 This functionality only works if you have physically pinpointed your locations using the ``coordinates`` key for your location.
 It is possible to look at only a subset of the timesteps in the model using the `timestep_index_subset` argument, or to show only every ``X`` timestep (where ``X`` is an integer) using the `timestep_cycle` argument.

 .. note::
     If the timestep dimension is particularly large in your model, you will find this visualisation to be slow.
 Time subsetting is recommended for such a case.